 Electron transfer is strongly catalyzed by colloidal gold in oxidation-reduction reactions.
 The smaller the particle size, the greater the catalytic effect.
 Electron transfer is involved in the quenching of free radicals by antioxidants.
-Since free radical damage is believed to be involved in RA91 and in the aging process, colloidal gold may exert its anti-aging and anti-RA effects by potentiating the quenching effect of antioxidants on free radicals.
+Since free radical damage is believed to be involved in $RA^{91}$ and in the aging process, colloidal gold may exert its anti-aging and anti-RA effects by potentiating the quenching effect of antioxidants on free radicals.
 Stabilization of lysosomes could result from blockage of free radical damage to the lysosomal membrane by catalyzing electron transfer reactions and from inhibition of lysozymes through electromagnetic modulation.
 Inhibition of lysozymes can be achieved by certain frequencies of electromagnetic radiation.
-Since inhibition of lysozymes stabilizes lysosomes, stabilization of lysosomes by colloidal gold could therefore be due to amplification and diffusion of NIR or other electromagnetic signals from other cells which would have an inhibitory influence on lysozymes and a stabilizing influence on lysosomes.
+Since inhibition of lysozymes stabilizes lysosomes, stabilization of lysozymes and a stabilizing influence on lysosomes.

 The cardiotonic effect of gold nanocolloids could be due to the smaller particles (less than 6 nm) which are able to penetrate inside the mitochondria and nucleus of the cardiac myocytes.
-Salnikov, et al, 94 reported in 2007, that in isolated rat ventricular myocytes, only gold nanocolloids of 3-nm diameter could penetrate inside the nucleus and the mitochondria whereas particles of 6 nm could cross the cell membrane and concentrate in the cytosol but not in the mitochondria and nucleus of ventricular myocytes.
+Salnikov, et al, reported in 2007, that in isolated rat ventricular myocytes, only gold nanocolloids of 3-nm diameter could penetrate inside the nucleus and the mitochondria whereas particles of 6 nm could cross the cell membrane and concentrate in the cytosol but not in the mitochondria and nucleus of ventricular myocytes.
 The effect of small gold particles on mitochondrial synthesis of ATP could explain their cardiotonic effect.

 In several early publications, an anti-carcinogenic effect of gold salts has been reported.
-Lewis95 postulated in 1913, that the antitumor effects of gold salts were due to in vivo formation of colloidal gold, which was the active ingredient.
+Lewis postulated in 1913, that the antitumor effects of gold salts were due to in vivo formation of colloidal gold, which was the active ingredient.
 His postulate was based on the following experimental results in laboratory animals:

-- 1) Gold compounds that could not be transformed into colloidal gold in vivo were ineffective as anti-tumor agents. - 2) Gold salts that could disproportionate in vivo to form colloidal gold caused necrosis, softening and reduction of tumor sizes, but some animals died from hemorrhage, which Lewis attributed to vascular damage by the salts themselves.
+1) Gold compounds that could not be transformed into colloidal gold in vivo were ineffective as anti-tumor agents.

+2) Gold salts that could disproportionate in vivo to form colloidal gold caused necrosis, softening and reduction of tumor sizes, but some animals died from hemorrhage, which Lewis attributed to vascular damage by the salts themselves.

 Colloidal gold administration resulted in tumor softening and reduction in size, without hemorrhage.
 Parenteral colloidal gold administration was reported to have a suppressive effect in mouse leukemia and to potentiate the effect of methotrexates.
-Pechronic lymphocytic leukemia (BCLL) is an incurable disease characterized by apoptosis resistance.
+B-chronic lymphocytic leukemia (BCLL) is an incurable disease characterized by apoptosis resistance.
 Colloidal gold with particle sizes less than 4 nm enhanced apoptosis in BCLL cells in vitro.
 Angiogenesis, the formation of new blood vessels, is essential for the growth and propagation of tumors.
 Gold nanocolloids of 5 nm average size decreased angiogenesis by binding to heparin-binding growth factors.
-Section 28,99

-The analgesic effect of colloidal gold in RA patients53 could be due to its effect on opioidergic receptors.
-In mice and rats exposed to various noxious physical and chemical algesics, colloidal gold prepared by ayurvedic procedures resulted in an analgesic effect.100 Since naloxone blocked the analgesic effect of gold colloids, Bajaj and Vahora concluded that the analgesic effect of gold colloids was due to an opioidergic mechanism.
+The analgesic effect of colloidal gold in RA patients could be due to its effect on opioidergic receptors.
+In mice and rats exposed to various noxious physical and chemical algesics, colloidal gold prepared by ayurvedic procedures resulted in an analgesic effect.
+Since naloxone blocked the analgesic effect of gold colloids, Bajaj and Vahora concluded that the analgesic effect of gold colloids was due to an opioidergic mechanism.
 This opioidergic effect was not observed with the aurothiolate form of gold, which is the ionic, non-metallic form.
 Bajaj and Vahora commented that colloidal gold was still popular in India (as of 1998) and is "highly valued for its tonic and rejuvenating properties."
 According to these investigators, ayurvedic physicians recommend colloidal gold as general tonic, hepatotonic, cardio tonic, nervine tonic, aphrodisiac, detoxicant, antiinfective, and anti-aging.